LamarqueBastien/XEML-Lab/DOC.md

 	 4. add the term to the story by click on finish.

 ***
-importing sensor recorded environmental data using CSVLoader Wizard
+how to import sensor recorded environmental data using CSVLoader Wizard
 ***

 	1. first, click on open a csv file in edit menu.